 - Dairy – milk, yogurt, cheese, and cream.

-A sixth group – oils and fats – aren’t typically considered a food group, but they can be an important part of a healthy diet.
-Healthy fats and oils, such as omega-3 fatty acids and plant-based oils, give you energy, and give the fetus and placenta the building materials to grow.
+A sixth group – oils and fats – aren’t typically considered a food group, but they provide important nutrients playing a crucial part of a healthy diet.
+Healthy fats and oils, such as omega-3 fatty acids and plant-based oils, give you energy and give the fetus and placenta the building materials to grow.
 The type of fats you want to limit mostly come from red meats and pork.
 Harmful fats ( like trans fats) are also found in many processed foods.
 Your developing baby needs plenty of protein, especially in the second and third trimesters.

 Vitamins and Minerals